Anthonyrajlucas/anto-productivity-app/README.md

 - The site to be simple and use intuitive navigation across all pages
 - User authentication
-- User interaction via tasks, comments and packs
+- User interaction via Tasks, My Invention Task and My Duty Task
 - User's to have their own profiles with brief description, profile image and tab group consisting of their owned tasks, packs and other users tasks which they have been assigned
-- CRUD functionality for task, comments, packs and their profile
+- CRUD functionality for task, My Invention Task, My Duty Task and their Profile
 - Tasks filtering by keyword search, new tasks and high priority tasks
 - Responsiveness to allow pleasant usage of the app across a range of devices with varying display sizes